Constitutional Convention (United States): Executive branch

 As English law had typically recognized government as having two separate functions—law making embodied in the legislature and law executing embodied in the king and his courts—the division of the legislature from the executive and judiciary was a natural and uncontested point.
 Even so, the form the executive should take, its powers and its selection would be sources of constant dispute through the summer of 1787.
 At the time, few nations had nonhereditary executives that could serve as models.
 The Dutch Republic was led by a stadtholder, but this office was usually inherited by members of the House of Orange.
 The Swiss Confederacy had no single leader, and the elective monarchies of the Holy Roman Empire and Polish–Lithuanian Commonwealth were viewed as corrupt.
-Great Britain had yet to fully evolve parliamentary democracy; the King directed policy and chose his ministers directly, irrespective of Parliament's wishes, and "prime minister" was merely an informal title at the time.

 As a result of their colonial experience, Americans distrusted a strong chief executive.
 Under the Articles of Confederation, the closest thing to an executive was the Committee of the States, which was empowered to transact government business while Congress was in recess.
 However, this body was largely inactive.
 The revolutionary state constitutions made the governors subordinate to the legislatures, denying them executive veto power over legislation.
 Without veto power, governors were unable to block legislation that threatened minority rights.
 States chose governors in different ways.
 Many state constitutions empowered legislatures to select them, but several allowed direct election by the people.
 In Pennsylvania, the people elected an executive council and the legislature appointed one of its members to be chief executive.

 The Virginia Plan proposed a national executive chosen by Congress.
 It would have power to execute national laws and be vested with the power to make war and treaties.
 Whether the executive would be a single person or a group of people was not defined.
 The executive together with a "convenient number" of federal judges would form a Council of Revision with the power to veto any act of Congress.
 This veto could be overridden by an unspecified number of votes in both houses of Congress.